 FSANZ initiated an independent Review of Food Labelling Law and Policy around 2011 and the results submitted to government.
-Only last November (2016) government made their final decision which (sadly), was a bit circular.
+In November (2016) the government made their final decision which (sadly), was a bit circular.
 Basically the report ended with a recommendation for more research before any decision is made to change food labelling.
 The report did note a significant proportion of surveyed Australians who supported mandatory disclosure of Palm Oil usage on product labels.
 Click here to read the FSANZ's report to government ministers and their response.
-The issue will be considered again at the next Ministerial Forum on Food Regulation meeting which is due towards the end of this year (2017).
+The issue was suppose to be considered again at the next Ministerial Forum on Food Regulation meeting but was postponed again still two years later now in 2019.
 A very, very slow process.

 Is Anything Happening Now to Ensure Palm Oil is Disclosed on Product Labels?